 - Can you even program against your heating system?

-- Is it connected to the internet?
+- Is it connected to the Internet?

 Have we even mentioned integration with the energy meter system yet?
 Are the valves manually adjustable?
 Should they even be?
 Does the definition of comfort include no frustration due to technology being in your way?

 Well, this is getting out of hand.
-The smaller project would be just phase one: gathering the data, and only in a later stage implement the automated regulation.
+The smaller project would be just phase one: gathering the data, and only at a later stage implement the automated regulation.
 There are a couple of upsides.

 From a data science perspective it would be very nice to have data representing the baseline: what the temperatures, costs and comfort levels are before the algorithms take control.

 It manages risk in the sense that upon reevaluation you might conclude the next phase isn't necessary.
 The goals can always be refined.
 Just by making this information available, our office discussions about the temperature now have additional facts.
 We can with certainty say that the kitchen area is more chilly than the corner meeting room.